Building 10x software teams

 • A strong focus on ‘impact’ - how much what you do helps to give the company value, long or short term.

 • Various “agile rituals” are sometimes used to achieve the above points.
 Demos of completed features during sprint retrospectives, presentation by the ambitious junior to the rest of the team, ‘kudos’ channels in the company chat, bringing up recognition of team members during the team retrospectives.
+However it’s important that the reason for performing these rituals is to help the people execute, grow and be acknowledged, not to complete some checkbox in an Agile worksheet.

 Things that kill teams